orbitalquark/textadept/doc/manual.md

 ### Word Highlight

-In order to highlight all occurrences of a given word, such as a variable name, place the caret over the word and press `Ctrl+Alt+Shift+H` (`⌘⇧H` on Mac OSX |
+All occurrences of the selected word, such as a variable name, are automatically highlighted.
+This also works with Find results in the current buffer.
-N/A in curses).
-This feature also works for plain text.

 ![Word Highlight](images/wordhighlight.png)